 NotebookLM: Upload your papers, generate audio overviews to screen them, ask specific questions about methodology and findings with precise citations.
 Strong for the reading and comprehension phases.

-Claude Projects: Upload papers, get more nuanced analysis and synthesis.
+Claude Projects: Upload papers, get more subtle analysis and synthesis.
 Better at identifying methodological weaknesses, drawing connections across studies, and helping you develop your own argument.
 Weaker on precise citations.

 Winner: NotebookLM for faithful source representation, Claude for deeper analysis.